Approach to optimal quantum transport via states over time

 \subsection{Commuting density matrices}

-In this section we study the cost and optimal channel between commuting states $[\rho,\sigma]=0$.
+In this section we continue the study of the unitary invariant cost problem by adding an extra constaint, that is that the states commute: $[\rho,\sigma]=0$.
 First we show that the cost between abitrary states can be bounded by the cost beetween the first states and the pinching of the second in the basis of the first, which will yield commuting states.
 Then we see that the optimal quantum transport cost between commuting states can be analytically calculated and that the optimal map is purely quantum.
-We also bound the cost between commuting states given by classical maps and show it's much larger tht the general quantum cost in general.
+We also bound the cost between commuting states given by classical maps and show it is much larger than the general quantum cost in general.